Product Review: Plant Based Milks

 • Vegan diets

-• Crohn’s, Colitis or Irritable Bowel Syndrome
+• Crohn’s, Colitis, or Irritable Bowel Syndrome

 • Ethical concerns

-• Almond milk is typically low in calories and saturated fat.
+Almond milk is typically low in calories and saturated fat.
 It can be suitable for people with lactose or soy intolerance.
 Due to the popularity of almond milk, there is a broad range of vitamin-fortified products available.
 Almond milk is typically very low in protein (unless fortified).

-• Soy milk is naturally higher in protein than other plant-based milks, and there is a wide range of calcium and/or vitamin fortified soy milks available in supermarkets.
+Soy milk is naturally higher in protein than other plant-based milks, and there is a wide range of calcium and/or vitamin-fortified soy milks available in supermarkets.

-• Rice milk is the most hypoallergenic of all plant-based milks and is low in fat.
+Rice milk is the most hypoallergenic of all plant-based milks and is low in fat.
 However, it is low in protein and fortified rice milk is not readily available in major supermarkets.
 Rice milk is also higher in natural sugars than other plant-based milks.

-• Coconut milk is low in calories and carbohydrates.
-However, it is high in saturated fats, low in calcium and low in protein.
+Coconut milk is low in calories and carbohydrates.
+However, it is high in saturated fats, low in calcium, and low in protein.

-Choosing a plant-based milk can be overwhelming.
-There is a wide variety of products available, including products which are high in sugar, fat, or calorie content.
-We have put together a list of plant-based milk products with moderate to high protein levels, and low calorie content.
-These products are available at your local supermarket, and can be a great addition to your diet, or as a cow’s milk replacement.
+We have put together a list of plant-based milk products with moderate to high protein levels and low calorie content.
+These products are available at most supermarkets and can be a great addition to your diet, or a suitable cow’s milk replacement.

 If you are planning to remove dairy from your diet, ensure you are still meeting adequate daily calcium requirements.